Ghana Minute.

 Also known as: the Princesses · Black Princesses of Ghana

-Ghana's U-20 women's football team that qualified for the 2026 FIFA U-20 Women's World Cup in Poland after defeating Uganda in World Cup qualifiers.
+Black Princesses — Ghana's U-20 women's national football team, qualified for 2026 FIFA U-20 Women's World Cup in Poland.

 In coverage